kgandhi09/Indoor_Autonomous_Drone_Flight/README.md

         ◦ Any GPIO pin would go in signal pin of pixhawk’s rc receiver input (should be changed in code acc to connection).
         ◦ Ground pin from rpi to ground pin of pixhawk’s rc receiver input.

-FIRST ATTEMPT:

-First strategy was clearly to add keyboard controls to the drone using rc channels overrides via mavlink protocol.
-This code did not include any gyro stabilization and supplying ppm signals to drone.
-Entire idea was to control roll, pitch, yaw and throttle using keyboard controls.

-Channels overrides
-    • Channels overrides is an inbuilt function provided in dronekit which controls single channel’s pwm value.
-    • Under Dronekit module in python class heirarchy is as follows:
-        ◦ Dronekit>Vehicle>channels
-        ◦ Inside this class override functions is used which takes in an element ranging from [1,2,3....8].
-These elements are channel numbers.
-        ◦ Object can be defined as vehicle.channels.overrides[3] = 1500 #Eamle
-            ▪ Here channel 3 is set to 1500 which means 50% throttle.

-    • Inside Autonomous_Drone_Flight > keyboard_controls_without_gyro&ppm
-        ◦ keyboard_controls_v1.py, keyboard_controls_v2.py, keyboard_controls_v3.py uses same method of using channels overrides as main source of controlling drone.

-      Conclusion: So to say, this method was not efficient at all as mavlink protocol took too much time when key was pressed and channel values were updated too late.
-Drone did not takeoff at all by this method.

-SECOND ATTEMPT:

-After keyboard controls, decided to use of gyro for self balancing instead of keyboard keys.
-Only throttle value was controlled by keyboard.

-    • Hardware:

-    • Use of external gyro:
-        ◦ Connected external mpu6050 gyro as there was no access to pixhawk’s internal gyro.
-        ◦ External gyro was not giving proper and stable values.
-Fluctuations sometimes ranged from -40 deg to + 40 deg even in stable condition.
-        ◦ In Autonomous_Drone_Flight > gyro_stable.py external gyro is used with vehicle channel overrides.
-        ◦ Neither gyro values were good nor channel values were.

-Conclusion: Drone did not takeoff at all.
-Gyro values were very unstable and mavlink protocol form of communication took too long to update channel values.
-Decided to somehow access pixhawk’s internal gyro which had built-in Extended Kalman Filter.

-THIRD ATTEMPT:

-Third strategy was clearly not to use any external gyro and any other hardware.
-In this attempt, got the access of pixhawk’s internal gyro.

-    • Pixhawk’s Internal Gyro accesss:
-        ◦ internal gyro can be accessed though dronekit python module under attitude class.
-        ◦ Class heirarchy is as follow:
-            ▪ Dronekit > Vehicle > attitude
-        ◦ Object can be defined as ‘pitch = vehicle.attitude.pitch’ and ‘roll = vehicle.attitude.roll’
-            ▪ vehicle being dronekit object
-        ◦ inbuilt gyro values ranges from (-1 to +1). -1 being actual -60 degrees and +1 being actual +60 degrees.

-    • This code flow used mavlink protocol to read gyro values from internal gyro and mavlink protocol for vehicle channel overrides.
-        ◦ In Autonomous_Drone_Flight > simple_takeoff_v1.py internal gyro is used with vehicle channel overrides.

-Conclusion: This method provided best results for gyro values using mavlink, but as before mavlink took too lnog to update channel values.
-Vehicle took off, was pretty much stable but not as desired.
-To take the drone to its best performance, decided to use mavlink protocol for sensing part,  but use ppm signals for controls part.
-This is where ppm connection betweeen rpi and pixhawk comes into action.

-FOURTH ATTEMPT:

-In this attempt, code used same logic to implement self-stabilization as we used before with external gyro, but for the controls part, instead of using mavlink for channel overrides we supplied ppm increment/decrement for self-stabilization.

-    • Use of internal gyro is showed in the previous attempt
-    • In Autonomous_Drone_Flight > simple_takeoff_v2.py internal gyro is used with ppm signals.

-Conclusion: This gave the best performance so far and we were ready to move ahead with the navigation part.

-FIFTH ATTEMPT:

-Found version of pixhawk of firmware which supported Marvel Mind and can be used as Indoor GPS with pixhawk.

-There were some issues which created interferences between telemetry and marvel mind as both were being operated on same frequency 440 mHZ.

-Conclusion : Drone did not read proper GPS values, lag in reading values.
-So decided to use cameras for navigation part.

-SIXTH ATTEMPT:

-This startegy consisted of using cameras and creating custom coordinate systems for getting current coordinates of drone using color detection and putting marker on the drone.
-This attempt also included use of previous method of self-stabilzation.
+This startegy consists of using cameras and creating custom coordinate systems for getting current coordinates of drone using color detection and putting marker on the drone.
+This attempt also includes use of self-stabilzation using pixhawk's internal gyro.

 This method consists of two machines for communication and navigation of drone.
-Every math and computation is run on ground station whereas drone only sends gyro values and receives ppm signals after computation happens on ground station.
+Every math and computation is run on ground station whereas drone only sends gyro values and receives ppm signals before and after computation happens respectively on ground station.

 Drone:
     • Drone initially takes the reference of ground which is indicated by ‘storing gyro values for reference!’  in the code.